 Our Collective Worship uses a wide variety of resources and styles and our teachers support the development of differing styles of worship throughout the school.
 Our worship takes many different forms and we gather in a variety of groupings:

 - We gather together as a school community for whole school collective worship on a Monday.
-On a Monday, worship is led by Mrs Jordan or Mr Turner and our focus is on the Statements to Live By scheme
+On a Monday, worship is led by Mrs Garbutt and our focus is on this week’s Gospel, instilling our ‘mission’ for that week

-- On Tuesdays (KS2) and Wednesdays (KS1/EYFS) each Key Stage gathers for Collective Worship led by a member of the teaching staff based on the Gospel reading from the previous Sunday.
-This is a theme we will have encountered through the previous week’s ‘Wednesday Word’ and at church on Sunday.
+- On Tuesdays (KS2) and Thursdays (KS1/EYFS) each Key Stage gathers for Collective Worship led by a member of the teaching staff based the theme of the week.
 On the day when they are not participating in Key Stage Collective Worship, each class worship together as a class community, being led in rotation by pupil Collective Worship groups.
 Worship planning is supported by the class teacher.

-- On Thursdays, the focus is responding to the Word in song and looking outwards at the wider world and at what we can do to make it better.
+- On Wednesdays, the focus is responding to the Word in song and looking outwards at the wider world and at what we can do to make it better.

 - On Fridays, we come together to celebrate our achievements and successes every other week.
-On the alternative week each class prepares and delivers a class assembly based around their learning in RE.
+On the alternative week each class prepares and delivers a class assembly based around their learning in in Religious Education

-In addition to these opportunities to worship, Mass is celebrated twice a half-term at 9:15 in the School hall.
-All classes attend and parents and parishioners are most welcome to join us.
+In addition to these opportunities to worship, Mass is celebrated each half-term at 9:15 in the School hall.
+We invite our wider community to worship with us, including our families and members of the Parish.
+All classes attend and we enjoy being together to celebrate with our Parish Priest, Fr David.